Friday, November 14, 2025

 It’s been a week.
 Internal struggles abound.
 External struggles always seem to join up when that happens.
 Throw in some cute kids and it’s a wild ride.

 Had some communication lapses on Saturday and thought my girls were going to disown me and request a new model.
-We weee supposed to get together with one of their friends but lunchtime passed and we neither saw nor heard from them, so I double checked and we hadn’t committed to anything.
-Later, it turned-out it was a difference in perceptions of lunchtime combined with a project taking longer than anticipated.
+We were supposed to get together with one of their friends but lunchtime passed and we neither saw nor heard from them, so I double checked and we hadn’t committed to anything.
+It turned out it was a difference in perceptions of lunchtime combined with a project taking longer than anticipated.
 Three happy kids and three entertained adults resulted.

 Sunday brought more child adorableness.
 In my church, we have a program where the children sing and share thoughts about God at least once a year.
 This Sunday was the happy day.
 Quick highlights: